ravise5/Neural-Network/README.md

 1. No of hidden layers
 2. No of nodes in hidden layers
 3. Various Activation Functions like sigmoid,re-Lu,softmax etc
+4. Weight Initialisations and learning rate.
-4. Dropout was also implemented from scratch.
+5. Dropout was also implemented from scratch.

 For Theory refer Pattern Recognition and Machine Learning by Bishop.